 Marisa Adesman’s surreal and thought-provoking paintings often depict ordinary objects in bizarre contexts and striking states of mystical transformation.
 Recent works prominently feature tangled and twisted forks slithering in the garden or peering from a kitchen drawer.
 Her precise draftsmanship and delicate brushwork draws viewers into the fantasy and challenges our perceptions of reality.

-Adesman (b.
-1991) received her MFA from the Rhode Island School of Design, Providence, RI in 2018 and her BFA from Washington University, St. Louis, MO in 2013.
+Marisa Adesman (b.
+1991, Roslyn, NY) received her MFA from the Rhode Island School of Design, Providence, RI in 2018 and her BFA from Washington University, St. Louis, MO in 2013.
 She has exhibited work widely including at the Contemporary Art Museum (CAM), St. Louis, MO; Black Mountain College Museum, Ashville, NC; and Mead Art Museum, Amherst College; Amherst, MA.
 The artist has completed a number of residences including the Vermont Studio Center, Johnson, VT; Brooklyn Art Space, NY; Wassaic Project Residency, Wassaic, NY; ChaShaMa Residency, Pine Planes, NY; Jentel Foundation Artist Residency, Banner, WY; and Tongue River Artist Residency, Dayton, WY.
+Her first museum solo exhibition, The Birth of Flowers, is currently on view at KMAC Contemporary Art Museum, Louisville, KY.
 Adesman lives and works in St. Louis, MO.